top of page

 fiona-mccarthy.jpeg.webp

-I am a cosmologist / astrophysicist at the Department for Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge, working in Blake Sherwin's group.
+I am a cosmologist / astrophysicist at the Department for Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge, working in Blake Sherwin's group where I am a Senior Research Associate.

 I retain a joint appointment at the Center for Computational Astrophysics (CCA), at the